France intervenes in bid to end Lebanon's political crisis

 Aoun said in a statement that once Hariri returned to Lebanon, he would have to stay until a new government was formed.

-In an interview on Sunday, his first public comments since resigning, Hariri warned of possible Saudi action against Lebanon, including the risk of Arab sanctions and threats to the livelihood of Lebanese workers in the Gulf.

-Lebanon hosts 1.5 million Syrian refugees and its stability is seen internationally as important to prevent further Middle East chaos.

-Lebanese Foreign Minister Gebran Bassil had toured European capitals to find diplomatic help for finding a way out of the crisis.
+Lebanese Foreign Minister Gebran Bassil has toured European capitals seeking diplomatic help to end the crisis.
+On Thursday he was in Germany and scheduled to visit Turkey.
+On Friday he will visit Russia.

-French Foreign Minister Jean-Yves Le Drian met Saudi Crown Prince Mohammed bin Salman on Wednesday and will meet Hariri on Thursday.
-He said France was working to normalize the situation in Lebanon.

-Saudi Foreign Minister Adel al-Jubeir said at a news conference with Le Drian that Hezbollah was destabilizing the region and must be disarmed.
+France's foreign minister, Le Drian, said Paris was working to normalize the situation in Lebanon.
+After meeting Le Drian, Jubeir described Hezbollah as an arm of Iran's Revolutionary Guards and said it must disarm for Lebanon to be stable.

+"Whenever we see a problem, we see Hezbollah act as an arm or agent of Iran and this has to come to an end," he said.